AbishekAsir/Sentiment-analysis-with-Twitter-API/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
- To do Sentiment analysis for the input keyword on Twitter Api
+ To do Sentiment analysis for the given input (keyword) on Twitter Api

 ### Methods Used